-Please check one of the following choices and d sign below: I GIVE the White Lake School permiss information concerning school activities, and school website/Internet.
-I also give permissio Midstate Sports channel for various sport acti projects/assignments onto the n for my child to be televised on the I DO NOT GIVE the White Lake Sch child(ren)'s picture, information concerning so projects/assignments onto the school website permission for my child to be televised on the various sport activities. chool activities, and e/Internet.
-I also DO NOT give Examples: pictures of sporting events, Math activities, band and chorus activities, oral intestudent council representatives, homecoming Science Fair, Academic Festival or other compassignments such as personal writings, voice projects or assignments. erp, class officers, class pictures, activities, individual winners of petitions.
-This also includes Student(s) Name Parent/Guardian Signature Date
+Please Check one of the following choices a nd sign below: I GIVE the White Lake School permissi information concerning school activities, and permission website/Internet.
+I also give permission Midstate Sports channel for various sport activi rojects/assignments onto the for my child to be televised on the I DO NOT GIVE the White Lake Schochild(ren)'s picture, information concerning schopects/assignments onto the school website/lipermission for my child to be televised on the Narious sport activities. nool activities, and nternet.
+I also DO NOT give Examples: pictures of sporting events, Math a activities, band and chorus activities, oral interp student council representatives, homecoming a Science Fair, Academic Festival, or other compo assignments such as personal writings, voice n projects or assignments. o, class officers, class pictures, ctivities, individual winners of etitions.
+This also includes Student Name Parent/Guardian Signature Date